Anushsekar/M602-Carbon_Footprint_Tool/README.md

 ## INSTALLATION:

-To use this program you can either install a zip file of then extra (or)
+To use this program you can either install the zip file (or)

 You can clone using this:
 ```python
 git clone https://github.com/Anushsekar/M602-Carbon_Footprint_Tool.git
 ```
-To install requirement(download the requirement.txt file before installing it) :
+To install requirement (download the requirement.txt file before installing it) :
 ```python
 pip install -r requirement.txt
 ```